 The single cursor view provides a single vertical cursor with integration regions for measurement of both the RL and IL across an event.
-The region with red highlighting is integrated to provide a RL measurement.
-The two regions with grey highlighting are used to compute the IL.
-The corresponding RL Width and IL Width can be change in Measurement Tab (Refer to "4.5.3.1 Measurement Tab").
+The region with red shadowing is integrated to provide a RL measurement.
+The two regions with grey shadowing are used to compute the IL.
+The corresponding RL Width and IL Width can be change in Measurement Tab (Refer to "4.5.2.1 Measurement Tab").
+Data will be displayed in the upper right for all visible traces.

-Figure 3 Single Cursor view
+Figure 6 Single Cursor view